-All students pursuing a Master of Education degree should have a working knowledge and understanding of the research process.
-This course is an introduction to historical, experimental, descriptive, survey, qualitative, and quantitative research design as it relates to seeking solutions to problems and making decisions within the field of education.
+This course introduces the student to the historical, experimental, descriptive, survey, qualitative, and quantitative research design methods that relate to problem solving and decision making within the field of education.
 Research techniques, the analysis of research results, and the uses of research are examined and explained.
-The course emphasizes research methods and designs for individual classroom purposes, completing indepth library research, as well as writing research proposals in American Psychological Association (APA) format.
-Class presentation formats include lectures, discussions, learning activities, and demonstrations.
 Research methodology, techniques, and literature review information constitute the core of the course with a view to assisting the student to prepare for his or her graduate project or research thesis proposal.